LemmaEOF/Unchained/README.md

 ## TODO
 - [ ] Figure out how the fuck the ERC-721 spec works (cryptoloser code is hellish)
-- [ ] Hook Unchained up to a database (either Redis or SQL, and hopefully I can bundle that in)
+- [ ] Hook Unchained up to a database (probably Redis, hopefully I can bundle it in)